 Over time, as users interact with your content, Lytics identifies user content affinity levels for various topics.
 While this functionality begins working right away without you having to do anything, there are various things to consider to ensure Lytics is bringing in the content you’ll need to execute use cases.

 What domains should Lytics scan?

-If there are only certain sections of your website Lytics should be scanning, you can customize using whitelisting/ blacklisting as well.
-For example, if you have a blog section and other pages won’t be relevant to gauge what users are interested in, you can whitelist the path
+If there are only certain sections of your website Lytics should be scanning, you can customize by allowing or blocking specific paths as well.
+For example, if you have a blog section and other pages won’t be relevant to gauge what users are interested in, you can add the path

 Are there any paths that should be avoided?

 A website may have sections that should not be scanned for topics such as password reset pages or any pages hidden behind a log-in (e.g.

 /admin/).
 These paths can be blocked in your Account Settings under Content.
 You can also see the list of Ignored Paths via the Domain & Paths Settings module on the Content Classification page.

 Lytics uses Google NLP which pulls from their knowledge graph/taxonomy.
 If you determine you're not getting enough topics from your content, Lytics can use Diffbot in addition to Google NLP, which has more loose associations between topics and content.
 You'll bring in more topics, but may be slightly surprised by what you see!

 If your brand is international, you may need to consider which languages are supported by each NLP service.
 Please consult the provider documentation for a list of languages supported by Google NLP and Diffbot.
 Another option is to turn NLP completely off and use only custom topics.

 For more details on each service Lytics uses, see NLP services.